SNAP-SAPIENT/SongAndDance/README.md

 # SongAndDance

 The Python scripts cannot run without first installing a Bluetooth package on the Pi.
-You can do that by executed the following command in the terminal (I already took care of this step) “sudo apt-get install python-bluez”
+You can do that by executed the following command in the terminal “sudo apt-get install python-bluez”

 set up Raspberry Pi to start Python script on startup